Meli978/Devops/README.md

-This is a repo that contains my learnings about my DevOps journey
+This is a repo contains my learnings about my DevOps journey